vbeskrovny/Cisco-Universal-AP/README.md

 1. WLC
 2. SSID with PSK (the easiest way) attached to the AP group (I used "Priming")
 3. Universal AP assigned to the AP group (I used "Priming")
+4. AP should be in FlexMode (at least in my case)
-4. Laptop should be connected to the broadcasted by Unprimed AP SSID
+5. Laptop should be connected to the broadcasted by Unprimed AP SSID
-5. Open AP settings on WLC, go to the second tab after "General" -> "Credentials"
+6. Open AP settings on WLC, go to the second tab after "General" -> "Credentials"
-6. Create custom authentication credentials for the AP, such as User:Secret1234
+7. Create custom authentication credentials for the AP, such as User:Secret1234

 # Verification